epam/Wilma/wilma-extras/circuitBreaker/README.md

 ---------------------------------------
 The purpose of this example to implement a very simple Circuit Breaker.

-In sort, Circuit Breaker is a proxy, that detects if the communication is bad between the services, and in that case the Circuit Breaker is short-cutting the requests for a predefined duration of time.
+In sort, Circuit Breaker is a proxy, that detects bad communication between services, and in such a case the Circuit Breaker is short-cutting the requests for a predefined duration of time.

 Search for "Circuit Breaker" on the web (search for Circuit Breaker next to Microservices) for much more detailed information.